AdsophicSolutions/AppBlocks.Autofac.Examples/src/RestAPI/README.md

 # Rest API

 RestAPI demonstrates how to integrate AppBlocks into a REST API project.
 This project is created as a .NET Web REST API project.
 The project creates
-`<addr>` WeatherForecastController
-by default.
+`WeatherForecastController` by default.
 Start projects gives you a quick introduction on using AppBlocks.Autofac.
 It demonstrates how to a create a single service using AppBlocks.Autofac.
 Build and run the service from command line to see results.
 You see will see aspect oriented logging in action.

 ## Source Files